 Work Package 4 - Morbidity associated with Congenital Anomalies

 To expand the knowledge on the health and clinical course of children with congenital anomalies up to the first 10 years of life and to evaluate different treatment guidelines in prenatal, neonatal and childhood care in Europe to optimize diagnosis, treatment and health for these children.

 Description of Work and Role of Partners

 This WP will be led by Dr Ester Garne (RSD) and Dr Maria Loane (UU).

-The morbidity of children with specific congenital anomalies will be measured by the number of days spent in hospital, occurrence of surgery, days in intensive care units, outpatient contacts and prescriptions of medicine for infections and respiratory illness.
+The morbidity of children with specific congenital anomalies will be measured by the number of days spent in hospital, occurance of surgery, days in intensive care units, outpatient contacts and prescriptions of medicine for infections and respiratory illness.
 The specific tasks are to:

 - Evaluate the long term morbidity of children with specific congenital anomalies (RSD).